These Vegan Sun-Dried Tomato Crescent Rolls are the perfect quick appetizer or snack. Top with vegan garlic butter and serve with a side of marinara.

 The other ingredient for the filling is vegan cream cheese.
 I went with my go-to - Kite Hill chive-flavored cream cheese.
 But use your favorite.

 Pop open your dough and unroll the pieces on a cutting board.
-Spread some cream cheese on each piece of dough, then add about 1 tbsp of the shallot/tomato mixture.
+Spread some cream cheese on each piece of dough, then add about 1 tablespoon of the shallot/tomato mixture.

 Roll up the filled dough pieces (starting at the big end) and form them into cute little crescents.
 It's ok if a little filling spills out, but try to pinch the ends so it stays intact while baking.

 Right before going in the oven, top the little guys with some melted/seasoned vegan butter.
 This step is a must, trust me.